Human rights in Saudi Arabia: Extraterritorial harassment, forced repatriation, and killing

 On 2 October 2018, Jamal Khashoggi entered the Saudi consulate in Istanbul in order to deal with paperwork related to his marriage.
 A veteran Saudi journalist who had become a vocal critic of Saudi regime, upon arrival Khashoggi was assassinated and dismembered.
 In the previous September, Khashoggi had fled Saudi Arabia after the arrests of other Saudi intellectuals, clerics and activists, fearing that he too would be arrested or banned from travelling.
 On 3 October, a Saudi official claimed that Khashoggi had been neither detained nor killed, saying: "He is not in the consulate nor in Saudi custody."
 Ibrahim Kalin, Turkish presidential spokesman, said: "According to the information we have, this person who is a Saudi citizen is still at the Saudi consulate in Istanbul."
 Three weeks after Khashoggi went missing, Saudi authorities acknowledged that he had been killed at the consulate and that his body was removed from the consulate.
 The killing was described as "murder" and "a tremendous mistake" by Saudi Foreign Minister Adel al-Jubeir.
 On 25 October 2018, one of the Saudi public prosecutors told the media that Khashoggi's murder was "premeditated".

-On 23 December 2019, Saudi Arabia sentenced five people to death for the assassination of Jamal Khashoggi and charged three others with a prison term of 24 years.
-The list of those sentenced did not include Mohammed al-Otaibi and Former royal adviser Saud al-Qahtani, accused of playing a major role in the assassination.
-Qahtani, who was under investigation earlier, was released with no evidence found against him.
-After Khashoggi's son pardoned the accused, sparing five of the accused from execution, Saudi Arabia's criminal court sentenced eight convicts in the killing of Jamal Khashoggi.
-Five of the accused were sentenced to 20 years in prison, one was sentenced for 10 years and the remaining two were each sentenced to 7 years in prison.
-The verdict was issued in a closed court hearing.
-The UN special rapporteur Agnès Callamard said that the Mohammed bin Salman remained "well protected against any kind of meaningful scrutiny in his country" and called the verdict a "parody of justice".

-On 28 April 2020, the Saudi government introduced criminal justice changes to limit the flogging and death penalty of children accused of terrorism, according to Human Rights Watch.
-It was unclear whether the children would be excused from 10-year prison terms.
-It was specified that the new law does not cover qisas or hudud cases, i.e. murder or serious criminal activities under Islamic law.